Welcome to the

 On our website you will find useful information concerning property located in the City of Milwaukee and the assessment process.
 We have tried to design this site with you, the user, in mind.
 Much of the information you see is updated and maintained daily.

 If you have any suggestions for improvement, they are truly welcome.
-You can either send a note to me or our webmaster.
+You can either send a note to me or our department email.
 We are proud to be able to provide this service to you.
 We think Milwaukee is a great place to live and do business.
 Thanks again for visiting our site.
 We hope the information is useful.

 Property Assessment and Revaluation

 The City Assessor’s Office is responsible for estimating the market value of all locally assessable property in the City of Milwaukee and producing an annual assessment roll listing all taxable property as of January 1st of each year.

 The assessment roll describes the property, states the assessed value as of January 1st and lists the owner’s name and address.
 Property tax statements are computed in December using values on the assessment roll.

 Appeals and Objections

 Assessments can be appealed during the period between the end of April when notices are mailed and the 3rd Monday in May.

 An objection must be filed by requesting an objection form and returning the completed form to the Assessor's office by the deadline.